Project Description

 • The design of the model takes into consideration the rights and the safety of the program participants.
 It encourages and supports the participants to be actively searching for a stable job ensuring they do not to become dependent on the model (as such the employment period under the project is limited to 6 months and for a few hours per week);

-• Tri-pulley is also keen not to raise the expectations of the beneficiaries beyond actual salaries that are paid for similar activities in the market (thus the payments are set at 60$, this amount is constantly reviewed as Tri-pulley monitors the market salaries and adapts the monthly payments accordingly).
+• Tri-pulley is also keen not to raise the expectations of the beneficiaries beyond actual salaries that are paid for similar activities in the market (thus the payments are set at an amount that is constantly reviewed as Tri-pulley monitors the market salaries and adapts the monthly payments accordingly).

 The Model also: